larsgrau/design-system-test/TOOL_CONCEPT.md

 2. How should we handle partial assessments (e.g., only design available)?
 3. Should the dashboard support real-time updates or batch processing?
 4. What authentication/access control is needed for the dashboard?
-5. How should we handle multiple SDX versions in the same dashboard?
+5. How should we handle multiple Design system versions in the same dashboard?

 ---